dmx-systems/dmx-documentation/docs/installation.rst

 1. Stop the DMX Server
 2. Delete the DMX Folder

-This deletes DMX completely from your computer, including the database.
+This removes DMX completely from your computer, including the database.

 The Java Runtime Environment needs to be uninstalled separately.